giovanins/MacroTheoryProject1/README.md

 ### Analysis of GDP Growth

 1. Seperate data by country
-2. Create a GDP Growth rate for each
+2. Create a GDP growth rate for each country.
-3. Seperate out year and Growth Rates into a seperate data table, using only the first 50 lines
+3. Separate year and growth rates into a separate data table, using only the first 50 rows.
-4. Create a table to compare data
+4. Create a table to compare data.
-5. Plot all 3 countries on a 1 line plot to compare
+5. Plot all three countries on a single line plot for comparison.

 ## Part 3

 ### UK GDP Growth Trends

-1. Using UK as a single country, subset data in different time groups, calculating the average GDP growth per period
+1. Using the UK as a single country, subset data into different time periods and calculate the average GDP growth per period.
-2. Plot that data on a seperate graph
+2. Plot the data on a separate graph
-3. Filter data to remove missing values and visualize a correlation matrix
+3. Filter data to remove missing values and visualize a correlation matrix.
-4. Create a scatterplot analysis to compare GDP Growth rate to other economic indicators
+4. Create a scatterplot analysis to compare GDP growth rates with other economic indicators.
-5. Using ggpairs to generate a scatter plot matrix for more insight
+5. Use ggpairs to generate a scatterplot matrix for deeper insights.